 ACADEMIC PRIZES FOR COLLABORATIVE DESIGN

-The Michael Merritt Endowment Fund will assist three outstanding full-time students who seek experience in the area of design for the stage.
+The Michael Merritt Endowment Fund will assist four outstanding full-time students who seek experience in the area of design for the stage.

 THE JOHN MURBACH COLUMBIA COLLEGE CHICAGO PRIZE